programa-stic/security-advisories/Facebook/README.md

           The researcher sent the requested information to the vendor.

 * **2014-05-29:**
-          The researcher requested an status update and informed the vendor that the Programa Seguridad en TICplan to release a security advisory to notify affected users about the issues and provide guidance to apply fixes.
+          The researcher requested an status update and informed the vendor that the Programa Seguridad en TIC plan to release a security advisory to notify affected users about the issues and provide guidance to apply fixes.
 He asked the vendor to continue the communication over email rather than using Facebook's vulnerability reporting system since the latter requires researcher and coordinator to have a Facebook account.

 * **2014-06-04:**
-          Facebook communicated with Programa Seguridad en TICvia email.
-Programa Seguridad en TICset June 18th as publication date for the security advisory and indicated that there is evidence of very similar vulnerabilities being actively exploited by third parties to collect media content deemed private by Facebook users.
+          Facebook communicated with Programa Seguridad en TIC  via email.
+Programa Seguridad en TIC set June 18th as publication date for the security advisory and indicated that there is evidence of very similar vulnerabilities being actively exploited by third parties to collect media content deemed private by Facebook users.

 * **2014-06-05:**
           Facebook asked for evidence of active exploitation and assured that a fix for the recording vulnerability was already being rolled out before the report was sent.

-* **2014-06-06:** Programa Seguridad en TICsend a reference [5]to NSA presentation slides 82-87 leaked by Glenn Greenwald about network traffic capture activities to obtain Facebook images hosted in Akamai servers.
+* **2014-06-06:** Programa Seguridad en TIC send a reference [5] to NSA presentation slides 82-87 leaked by Glenn Greenwald about network traffic capture activities to obtain Facebook images hosted in Akamai servers.

 * **2014-06-12:**
           A new update for the Facebook application was released.
 The researcher analyzed the new application and found that vulnerabilities 2 and 3 were fixed.